Q-hackathon/Exxeta_Q-Hack2025/README.md

   - Demonstration of the prototype in action
   - Future roadmap and potential extension of the solution
   - (optional) Cloud deployment
+  - (optional) Market research and competitor analysis

 ### 🧰 Provided Resources

-- Access to cloud computing resources (AWS or Azure) for hosting and running the application
 - Access to consultant profile and project description samples
 - Mentoring sessions with experts in AI, cloud computing, and business process automation
+- (Not available) Access to cloud computing resources (AWS or Azure) for hosting and running the application

 ### 🏆 Additional Prizes for Challenge Winner

 The winner of our challenge will meet us in person in one of our offices